This article was originally published in Healthcare IT Today

 Immediate results are being realized by health systems who have deployed technology-enabled solutions for expanding their access to labor markets, including tapping into marketplace economies previously invisible to many health systems.
 By combining predictive and prescriptive scheduling tools, health systems are able to recognize substantial labor savings through reduced agency contracts, lower use of overtime, and greater staff retention.
 These scheduling tools forecast demand with a high degree of accuracy weeks or months in advance and provide staff with flexibility in managing their shift selections.

 Provider scheduling technology has the power to create equitable schedules that give providers a greater sense of autonomy.
 The loss of control many healthcare workers have experienced throughout the COVID pandemic due to chaotic, unpredictable schedules has been a major contributor to burnout.
 We’ve seen time and again with clients that better, fairer, and more transparent schedules lead to happier, more engaged providers who have more control over their work-life balance.

-Corinna Dan, Senior Director of Public Health at Maximus
+Corinna Dan, Vice President of Public Health at Maximus

 The public health data and technology landscape is evolving rapidly and demands an agile workforce that can efficiently adapt and integrate better IT solutions.
 The public health department of the future will require not only epidemiologists, but also health information technologists, data scientists, and cybersecurity experts focused on modernizing disease surveillance and using data to inform programs that improve population health.
 And with the tremendous modernization efforts underway, these teams will need upskilling in acquisition methods as they increasingly work with the private sector.